code-mattclaffey/performance-kit/src/posts/loading-fonts-the-fout-way.md

 ### Embedding CSS

 First thing we can do is embed our font-face css in the html document.
-Downside to this is not being able to cache the embed code but if your fonts are about 10-30 lines of css then it is not a masisve problem.
+Downside to this is not being able to cache the embed code but if your fonts are about 10-30 lines of css then it is not a massive problem.

 Example: